kquo/tips/shell/index.md

 ## Tally Integers In Columns
-Two different ways to tally integers in a specific column.
+Two different ways to tally integers in a specific column:

 ```
 CNT=0; for S in `awk '{ print $7}' file.txt` ; do ((CNT = CNT + S)) ; done ; echo $CNT